 There’s a certain glamorous and sophisticated element in the air when entertaining at home with a bar cart.
-And for even more hosting points this Christmas, style your bar on wheels like an interiors genius.
+And for even more hosting points, style your bar on wheels like an interiors genius.
 Putting together the best home bar is easier than it looks.
 We've broken it down:

 1. Pick your trolley

 Whether you're upcycling an old vintage trolley found in a charity shop, or transforming a desk (like Style Me Pretty's gorgeous DIY Ikea bar cart hack) there are certain features to take note of for the perfect trolley.
 Firstly, the addition of wheels means you can transport your bar from room to room.
 Then, it's the shelving.
 Multiple tiers gives you more storage space.